MicrosoftDocs/windows-dev-docs/hub/powertoys/quick-accent.md

 ---
-title: PowerToys Keyboard Accent utility for Windows
+title: PowerToys Quick Accent utility for Windows
-description: Keyboard Accent is an alternative way to type accented characters, useful for when a keyboard doesn't support that specific accent with a quick key combo. ms.date: 08/30/2022 ms.topic: article
+description: Quick Accent is an alternative way to type accented characters, useful for when a keyboard doesn't support that specific accent with a quick key combo. ms.date: 08/30/2022 ms.topic: article
 no-loc: [PowerToys, Windows, Keyboard Accent, Win]
 ---

-# Keyboard Accent utility
+# Quick Accent utility

-Keyboard Accent is an alternative way to type accented characters, useful for when a keyboard doesn't support that specific accent with a quick key combo.
+Quick Accent is an alternative way to type accented characters, useful for when a keyboard doesn't support that specific accent with a quick key combo.

 Please note, this utility is off by default.